 David V. Mignardi focuses his practice in the area of real estate finance and capital markets, with a particular emphasis on litigation and loan servicing matters related to commercial mortgage-backed securities.
 He has extensive experience in the representation of nationally prominent financial institutions, mortgage servicers, hedge funds, and distressed investors in connection with non-performing loans and the exercise of remedies such as judicial foreclosures, receiverships, workouts, litigation, and contested bankruptcy matters.
 David's experience spans numerous types of claims and all types of commercial properties, including office buildings and parks, apartment complexes, hotels, senior living facilities, health care facilities, construction projects and shopping centers.

-David was recognized as a New York Metro “Rising Star” in 2017 and 2018 for Business Litigation by Super Lawyers magazine.
+David was recognized as a New York Metro “Rising Star” in 2019 and the two years immediately preceding in the area of Business Litigation by Super Lawyers magazine.

 Second-chaired federal jury trial – drafted motions in limine, jury charges, and voir dire questions; prepared corporate and expert witnesses for testimony – that resulted in a unanimous defense verdict on all seven counts of various lender liability claims.

-Secured affirmance of the bankruptcy court’s denial of the debtor’s objection to a proof of claim on theories that the creditor lacks authority to enforce the negotiable instrument and violated the governing pooling and servicing agreement, and dismissal of the debtor’s due process violation claim.
+Secured affirmance of the bankruptcy court’s denial of the debtor’s objection to a proof of claim on theories that the RMBS trust lacks authority to enforce the negotiable instrument and violated the governing pooling and servicing agreement, and dismissal of the debtor’s due process violation claim.

-Obtained dismissal with prejudice of all causes of action asserted against the trustee of a mortgage-backed securitized trust, including a cause of action seeking damages under the civil RICO statute, at the pleadings stage.
+Obtained dismissal with prejudice of all causes of action asserted against the trustee of a RMBS trust, including a cause of action seeking damages under the civil RICO statute, at the pleadings stage.

 Prosecuted bankruptcy adversary proceeding on behalf of a food product manufacturing and technological company seeking non-dischargeability of a judgment based upon theories of fiduciary fraud and infliction of willful and malicious injury.